What does a Telephone Operator do?

 How to become a Telephone Operator?

-- Complete High School or GED: A high school diploma or GED is the first requirement.
+- Complete High School: Start with a high school diploma or GED.
+This is the foundation for any job.

 How long does it take to become a Telephone Operator?